SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-macos.md

 We currently do not build FIPS binary for macOS.

+Refer to [BoringCrypto and FIPS compliance](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/fips.md) in our repository for more detauls.

 ## Uninstall

 The recommended way to uninstall the OpenTelemetry Collector depends on how you installed it.